jdtonkin/tonkinlab/content/project/global-change/index.md

 # To use, add an image named `featured.jpg/png` to your project's folder.
 [image]
   # Caption (optional)
-  caption = "Riparian ecological networks forecasted to simplify under increasing future drought (see Tonkin et al., 2018; Nature Eco.
-Evo.)"
+  caption = "Riparian plant networks under increasing future drought"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Smart"
 +++

 The world is changing at rates unprecedented in human history, leading to major disruption of ecological dynamics.
-We have uncovered various mechanisms of how freshwater biodiversity is being affected by this change.
-We also focus on developing forecasts of how biodiversity will respond to this change into the future.
+By analysing long-term ecological datasets with various statistical tools, we have uncovered various mechanisms of how freshwater biodiversity is being affected by this change.
+We also focus on developing forecasts of how biodiversity will respond to this change into the future (see [forecasting](/project/forecasting)).